paralus97/velocity-limit-application/README.md

 `mvn spring-boot:run`

 This will have triggered the `InputFileProcessorRunner`.
 The function of this is to take the sample input given by Venn located in `assets/Venn-Back-End-Input.txt`, run it through the application's core logic and produce the expected output expected in `output.txt` (which should be in the root of the project now).

+To package the application as a jar file, you can run `mvn package` and run the application with `java -jar target/.velocitylimitapp-0.0.1-SNAPSHOT.jar`.

 ### Testing the Solution